 HITCHHIKING TO THE SURF

 Despite its uncomplimentary reputation, there is much to be gained from a visit to El Salvador.
-Its beaches, rainforests and mountains are spectacular, and I was surprised by the warm welcome I received at every turn.
+Its beaches, rainforests and mountains are spectacular, and enjoyed a warm at every turn.
 That’s not to say you should overlook state corruption, organized crime and violence against women during your stay — on the contrary, a trip to El Salvador should be planned carefully for these reasons.
-But venture there, and you may just find your groove, and have a hard time leaving, like I did.
+But venture there, and you may just find your groove and have a hard time leaving.
 Allow me to explain in the post below, which details my spontaneous and extended itinerary in one of Central America’s most undiscovered (unfortunately avoided) travel gems.

 Day One: Panajachel to El Tunco